${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Gabella's quantum holonomy

 The following useful observations can be checked in a straightforward manner; we will provide a proof of it at the end of \S\ref{subsec:Gabella_biangle_factors_as_twisting_of_BW_biangle_factors}, using the relationship with the Bonahon-Wong biangle quantum trace. \begin{lemma} The Gabella biangle quantum holonomy satisfies: \begin{enumerate} \item[\rm (1)] (direction independence) ${\rm TrHol}_{\vec{B}}^\omega([K,s])$ is independent of the choice of the direction on $B$, so we can define

-\item[\rm (2)] (charge conservation) A state $s$ of a tangle diagram $D$ in $\vec{B}$ or of a VH-tangle in the thickening of $\vec{B}$ is said to be \ul{\em charge-preserving} iff the net sum of signs assigned by $s$ to elements of $\partial_{\rm in} D$ equals that for $\partial_{\rm out}D$ (where $\pm$ are viewed as $\pm 1$).
+\item[\rm (2)] (charge conservation) A state $s$ of a tangle diagram $D$ in $\vec{B}$ or of a VH-tangle in the thickening of $\vec{B}$ is said to be \ul{\em charge-preserving} if and only if the net sum of signs assigned by $s$ to elements of $\partial_{\rm in} D$ equals that for $\partial_{\rm out}D$ (where $\pm$ are viewed as $\pm 1$).
 We have ${\rm TrHol}_{\vec{B}}^\omega([K,s])=0$ for any state $s$ that is not charge-preserving. \end{enumerate} \end{lemma} Above is a rigorous treatment via operator invariants of what Gabella meant in \cite{G}.
 In particular, one can verify by inspection that the values of ${\rm TrHol}_B^\omega$ at the elementary stated oriented VH-tangles defined as above coincide with Gabella's values in \cite[\S5]{G} except for the cups and caps.
 The values at cups and caps originally assigned by Gabella in \cite[eq.(5.7)]{G} should be corrected to our values given by Def.\ref{def:Gabella_biangle_quantum_holonomy_as_matrix_elements} and Prop.\ref{prop:G_D}(GB2)--(GB3), in order to guarantee the well-definedness (i.e. isotopy invariance) of Gabella's quantum holonomy for the entire surface which will be constructed in the next subsection.
-We will fully justify our construction of ${\rm TrHol}_B^\omega$, e.g. prove Prop.\ref{prop:G_D}, later.
+We will give a full justification of our construction of ${\rm TrHol}_B^\omega$, including the proof of Prop.\ref{prop:G_D}, later in the next section.